-Across the 1980s he worked first as a tour guide and later as an interpretation officer with the NSW National Parks and Wildlife Service.
+Across the 1980s Ian Charles worked first as a tour guide and later as an interpretation officer with the NSW National Parks and Wildlife Service.

 The arrival of desktop publishing in the late 1980s allowed him to take on the day to day graphic design needs of his work flow.
 This included developing specialised mapping skills to ensure key orientation information could be relayed to people in its geographic setting.

 By the time he set up Nature Tourism Services with his partner Marianne Walsh in 1998, graphic design and mapping were key professional skill sets.
 These however were always underpinned by his extensive experience in planning, community engagement / media, project management, historical research and creative writing.

 Ever since its establishment in 1998, Nature Tourism Services has been at the forefront of technological innovation to ensure that it delivers cutting edge product for its clients.
 In this we have been helped by a similar commitment on the part of our signage sub-contractor – Screenmakers.